 I wanted to create a special gift for all of my readers this holiday season and these little houses were the first thing that came to mind.
 I was able to create 5 beautiful cut files and PDF printables to share with you.
 It’s my way of saying “Merry Christmas!” from my family to yours.
 I hope you enjoy some time crafting and being together with friends and family this holiday season.

-FIVE DIFFERENT TEMPLATES
+FOUR DIFFERENT TEMPLATES

 Call me sentimental and detailed, but I’ve decided to name each of the buildings.
 Both for practical and emotional reasons.
 Practical – because you need to be able to find the files in the library.
 Emotional – because everything I design is very personal.